Mostar is the home of my family. It’s the home of my ancestors. It’s where my origins are.

 We can just hope that over time this country can be one again.
 And there are good examples that this way is already paved.

 This year marked a quarter of a century that Bosnia and Herzegovina achieved peace after a five year long battle.
-After the fall of the Yugoslav state with Slovenia and Croatia demanding independence, it was only a matter of time when Bosnia and Herzegovina would follow.
+After the fall of the Yugoslav state with Slovenia and Croatia demanding independence, it was only a matter of time until Bosnia and Herzegovina would follow.
 But unlike the first two countries, BiH was not as homogeneous.
 There are three ethnic groups: Serbs, Croats and Muslim Bosniaks, who are spread across the country.
 At that time, more or less in peace.
 The Socialist Federal Republic of Yugoslavia established by the founding father Ivan Broz Tito in 1945, after the liberation from the Nazis, would not let nationalistic ideals get in the way of socialistic ones.

 After his death in 1980, long suppressed nationalism spewed up and the brother states expressed their wishes to disconnect themselves from the Yugoslav body.